brentd09/AZ040Labs/xtraDemos.md

 # ByPropertyName Pipeline
 Get-ADComputer -Filter *          |        Get-OpenTCPPortByPN
-# This command produces           |        This command does not accespt
+# This command produces           |        This command does NOT accept
 # an [ADComputer] object          |        [ADComputer] objects ByValue

+# Resorting to pipeline ByPropertyName

 # Unpacking the [ADComputer]      |        This command has the following
 # Object there are these          |        parameters: